aaltsys/doc-server3/install/05_backup.rst

 + Without a working operating system, how would you restore the OS?

-Instead of trying to backup the server OS, we have made AAltSys Server OS installation very fast and simple.
-In less time than it takes to perform a restore, the server operating system can be imaged from DVD.
-Keep the AAltSys install DVD handy, along with a list of any console changes to the server configuration.
+Instead of trying to backup the server OS, we have made AAltSys Server OS installation relatively fast and simple.
+Keep the AAltSys or Zentyal install DVD handy, along with a list of any console changes to the server configuration.

 Creating a Server Clone Image
 =============================

-Use the CloneZilla utility disk to create a complete server image, stored on your eSATA backup drive.
+Use the CloneZilla utility disk to create a complete server image, stored on your backup drive.

 ------------------------------

 .. _backup_drive_setup:

-eSATA Automount Drive Setup
+Automount Drive Setup
 =============================

+.. warning:: When using the ASUS P5BV motherboard, do not connect an external drive over eSATA for scheduled backups, as this can result in corrupted RAID arrays.
+(Type 1 RAID arrays connected to the SATA3 ports on SuperMicro X9SCM motherboards are safe from this problem.)
+Zentyal 3.0 automounts USB devices, which interferes with fuse autofs mounts for backup drives connected using USB.
+Install :file:`mountbackup.sh` ass described following to avoid this problem.

 In this example, an eSATA backup drive is configured as an extended partition hard drive formatted NTFS.
 Since Linux does not honor file permissions on NTFS